 Use Bottom View to select the method used to represent bottom and structure on the display.
-See Sonar Menu Tab to set the Bottom View.
+See Sonar Menu to set the Bottom View.

-Structure ID[®] represents weak returns in blue and strong returns in red when Sonar Colors is set to Original.
-If the Sonar Colors palette is changed, the Structure ID[®] will display the strongest return as specified by the palette.
+Structure ID® represents weak returns in blue and strong returns in red when Sonar Colors is set to Original.
+If the Sonar Colors palette is changed, the Structure ID® will display the strongest return as specified by the palette.
 See Sonar Menu Tab: Sonar Colors for more information.

-WhiteLine[TM] highlights the strongest sonar returns in white, resulting in a distinctive outline.
+WhiteLineTM highlights the strongest sonar returns in white, resulting in a distinctive outline.
 This has the benefit of clearly defining the bottom on the display.

-What's on the Side Imaging® Display
+What's on the Side Imaging® Display (Side Imaging® models only [898c HD SI and 998c HD SI])

-Side Imaging[®] displays a number of easily recognizable features that allow for bottom composition determines the intensity of the sonar return.
-For example, of their relative density.
-Upward slopes that face the transducer reflect sonar number of easily recognizable features on the Side Imaging[®] display that allow following items:
+Side Imaging® displays a number of easily recognizable features that allow for accurate interpretation of bottom contour and structure.
+For Side Imaging®, the bottom composition determines the intensity of the sonar return.
+For example, rock and gravel provide a clearer sonar return than mud and sand because of their relative density.
+Upward slopes that face the transducer reflect sonar better than downward slopes that face away from the transducer.
+You can find a number of easily recognizable features on the Side Imaging® display that allow for accurate interpretation of bottom contour and structure, including the following items: